dojot/docs/source/internal-communication.rst

    Kafka --> DeviceManager: OK

 In this example, DeviceManager needs to publish a message about a new device.
-In order to do that, it sends a request to DataBroker, indicating which tenant (in JWT token) and which subject (``dojot.device-manager.devices``) it wants to use to send the message.
+In order to do so, it sends a request to DataBroker, indicating which tenant (within JWT token) and which subject (``dojot.device-manager.devices``) it wants to use to send the message.
 DataBroker will invoke Redis to check whether this topic is already created and check whether dojot administrator had created a profile to this particular tuple ``{tenant, subject}``.

 The two profile schemes available are shown in :numref:`automatic_scheme` and :numref:`assigned_scheme`.